Anise and Breastfeeding

 The Anise seeds contain anethole, which is a Phytoestrogen.
 This means it has estrogen-like effects.

-Please do not confuse Anise seed with Star Anise.
+Please do not confuse Aniseed with Star Anise.
 The consumption of Star Anise should be avoided when pregnant and breastfeeding.

 What can you use Anise for?

 - Treating clogged ducts and other problems in the milk glands by maintaining a constant milk flow.